Debswana: History

-Debswana was formed as the De Beers Botswana Mining Company on the 23rd of June 1968, after De Beers geologists identified diamond-bearing deposits at Orapa in the 1960s.
+Debswana was formed as the De Beers Botswana Mining Company on 23 June 1968, after De Beers geologists identified diamond-bearing deposits at Orapa in the 1960s.
 Over the next five years, the government of Botswana increased its ownership stake from an original 15 percent to 50 percent.
 On March 25, 1992, the name of the company was changed to Debswana Diamond Company (Proprietary) Limited.
 The company’s primary objective is diamond mining and associated processes.

 Debswana operates the Orapa, Letlhakane, Jwaneng and Damtshaa Mines.
 The four mines have contributed significantly to Botswana’s socio-economic growth through diamond revenue, transforming the country from an agriculturally based economy in the 1960s to a country that has consistently displayed one of the highest economic growth rates in the world.